 The School of Continuing Education and Summer Sessions actively supports a number of programs and activities that serve the common good.

-The Extramural Visitors' Program makes it possible for area adults who are not degree candidates to take advantage of Cornell's extensive course offerings at a 90 percent tuition discount.
+The Visitors Program makes it possible for area adults who are not degree candidates to take advantage of Cornell's extensive course offerings at a 90 percent tuition discount.

 Free summer events

-Area residents and the campus community are encouraged to continue their education together in one of the most enjoyable ways possible by attending free concerts on the Arts Quad, thought-provoking lectures at Statler Hall, and music, dance, and theater events at the Schwartz Center.
+Area residents and the campus community are encouraged to continue their education together in one of the most enjoyable ways possible by attending our free summer events series.

 Area high school students and their families and teachers are invited to attend the free Summer College Fair, which helps participants evaluate their college options.